juliango202/TerrainVer/README.md

 })
 ```

-If you want to support other browsers you can create a bundle with [Rollup](https://rollupjs.org):
+To support other browsers, put the javascript in a `main.js` file and create a bundle with [Rollup](https://rollupjs.org) that you import:
 ```
-rollup main.js --o terrainver-bundle.js --f iife
+rollup main.js --o js-bundle.js --f iife
 ```
-... and import it with a normal script tag.

 The example above should produce an image like this:
 ![Snap 2](https://juliango202.github.io/img/terrainver/shape.png)